By Cat, Sept 2015 (Photo, right, from Wikimedia Commons)

 - berries (blueberries, raspberries, blackberries, huckleberries, marionberries, loganberries, strawberries).
 Most berries can be used whole, but large strawberries should be cut at least in half.

-- stone fruits (cherries, apricots, plums, peaches, nectarines).
+- stone fruits (cherries, apricots, plums, peaches, nectarines), or a larger-stone fruit such as mango.
 Cut in half and remove pit.
 Arrange in pan with cut-side up; no need to peel first.
 Or slice in wedges and arrange in pan.
 Cherries can be left whole (with pit removed).

 - apples or pears.
 Remove core and seeds.
 Apples are best sliced, but pears can be halved or cut into wedges.
 I’ve not yet tried apple, but love bartlett or bosc pears.